History of China–Japan relations: First World War and 21 Demands

 In January 1915, Japan secretly issued an ultimatum of Twenty-One Demands to the Chinese government.
 The 21 points demanded immediate control of former German rights, 99 year leases in southern Manchuria, an interest in steel mills, and concessions regarding railways.
-The fifth set of demands would give Japan a strong voice inside China's government and make Japan practically a protectorate.
+The fifth set of demands would give Japan a strong voice inside China's government and make China practically a protectorate.
 China published the demands and the Allies were angry.
 Washington and London successfully pressured Tokyo to drop the fifth set of demands.
 However Japan tried to cling to the provision that would put Fujian province in Japan's sphere of influence.
 The other four sets were accepted by all sides and went into effect.
 Japan gained very little.
 It did not take over Fujian, and it lost prestige in Washington and London.
 Japan provided financial support to Duan Qirui's administration through the Nishihara Loans, and also pressured him into signing the secret Sino-Japanese Joint Defence Agreement in 1918.
 When these developments leaked to the press, the Chinese public was outraged.
 While China had a seat at the Paris Peace Conference in 1919, it was refused a return of the former German concessions, and had to continue its long-time concessions to Western powers.
 China thus refused to sign the Versailles Treaty.
 A major reaction to this humiliation was a surge in Chinese nationalism expressed in the May Fourth Movement.
 The Chinese outrage continues into the 21st century.